financial advisor working with a couple

 A financial advisor assists a client plan their short and long term financial goals both.
-These goals may include saving for retirement, college education, and ensuring a client has the appropriate insurance plan to secure a sound financial future.
-Their primary goal is to provide advice for financial security.
+Additionally, these goals may include saving for retirement, college, or ensuring a client has the appropriate insurance plan for a sound financial future.
+As you can guess, their primary goal is to provide advice for financial security.
+Watch a video to learn what a financial advisor does.

 How to Become a Financial Advisor